mudge/dotfiles/README.md

 ## Usage

-As my Vim plugins are managed with [Vundle][], you will need to first checkout Vundle as a git submodule once you have cloned this repository:
+As my Vim plugins are managed with [Vundle][], you will first need to install it like so:

-    $ git submodule init
-    $ git submodule update
+    $ git clone http://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

 And then run the following command inside vim: